ADGEfficiency/dsr-rl/notes/markdown/6_alphago.md

 ---

-<iframe width="560" height="315" src="https://www.youtube.com/embed/8tq1C8spV_g?rel=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## IBM Deep Blue

 ![First defeat of a world chess champion by a machine in 1997](../../assets/images/section_6/DeepBlue.png){ width=30%, height=30% }

-Deep Blue was handcrafted by programmers & chess grandmasters

-AlphaGo *learnt* from human moves & self play
+Deep Blue was handcrafted by programmers & chess grandmasters.
+AlphaGo *learnt* from human moves & self play.

-AlphaGo evaluated fewer positions

-- **width** - policy network select states more intelligently
-- **depth** - value function evaluate states more precisely

 ## Why Go?